-Align the flue collar adaptor to the stove top flue exit position ensuring the 3 flange bolt hole positions align with the 3 threaded holes to the stove top flue exit position.
+Align the flue collar adaptor to the stove top flue exit position ensuring the 3 flange bolt hole positions align with the 3 holes to the stove top flue exit position.

-Screw each bolt through each flue collar adaptor flange into the threaded holes within the stove top, evenly tighten the 3 bolts so the flue collar adaptor is securely fastened to the top of the stove.
+Pass each bolt provided through each flue collar adaptor flange into the corresponding holes within the stove top, place the washer and screw each nut to each bolt that can be accessed through the top flue collar.
+Evenly tighten the 3 nuts and washers so the flue collar adaptor is securely fastened to the top of the stove.

-Rear flue exit position.
+Rear flue exit position

-If using the rear flue exit position, remove the steel heat shield to the rear of stove by un-fastening the 4 securing nuts, this will expose the rear flue blanking plate.
+If using the rear flue exit position, remove the rear flue blanking plate by removing the bolt and clamp located to the rear of the blanking plate.